Azure-Samples/cargotracker-liberty-aks/README.md

   + Apply deployment files.
 Apply data source configuration in `target/db-secret.yaml`, App Insight configuration in `target/app-insight.yaml` and cargo tracker metadata in `target/openlibertyapplication.yaml`.
 This will cause cargo tracker deployed to the AKS cluster.
   + Verify pods are ready.
 Make sure Cargo Tracker is live.
   + Query Application URL.
 Obtain cargo tracker URL.
-  + Verify that the app is updated.
-Make sure cargo tracker is running by validating its version string.

 * Make REST API calls
   + Two HTTP GET requests.